 Guys like Terry Funk, “who brought me up in the business,” and was asked to write the foreword to Fernandez’s book.
 “I read the whole thing, whatever he sent me,” WWE Hall of Famer, Terry Funk recently told SLAM!
 Wrestling from his home in Amarillo, Texas.
 “I thought it was a good book, and it was very honest.
 It was Manny’s life, and I hope it does well.

-“I was honoured to be asked to write the foreword,” Funk added.
+“I was honored to be asked to write the foreword,” Funk added.
 “Wildest, craziest guy in the world, but a wonderful guy too.
 I had many memorable matches with Manny in Florida and he was an exceptional draw as well.
 He was also a genuine tough guy.”

 WWE Hall of Fame announcer Jim Ross concurred in a recent email interview with SLAM!
 Wrestling: “I would describe Manny as a legit tough guy, who was fearless and embraced the angst that he created with fans.
 Manny was an educated, athletic guy who seemed to live life on the edge,” Ross wrote.